-When you edit your own writing, it takes practice to recognize the areas where you’ve repeated yourself.
+When you edit your own writing, it takes practice to recognize common grammar mistakes, as well as the areas where you’ve repeated yourself.

 Proofreading from the end of your document to the beginning can come in handy.
 It forces you to evaluate your words from a different perspective.

-I could have given you a longer list of editing tips, but my goal for this post (see tip #1) was to provide a go-to process you could easily use the next time you edit a piece of content. 🙂
+I could have given you a longer list of content editing tips, but my goal for this post (see Step #2) was to provide a go-to process you could easily use the next time you edit a piece of writing. 🙂